Christopher-Costa/Ansible-KVM/roles/httpd/README.md

 * A target system running RHEL/CentOS 7 with access to the default yum repositories.
 * A copy of a RHEL/CentOS 7 ISO image available on the target system.
 The accompanying "kvm" role copies a .iso file intended for this purpose, but that isn't a strict requirement.
 * Guests will be expected to have at least two network interfaces.
 One for attaching to a local bridge for handling the internal PXE Boot / Kickstart services, and a second for standard network connectivity.
-* Guests must belong to an inventory group named 'pxe-clients' in order for a kickstart template to be generated and installed.
+* Guests must belong to an inventory group named 'pxe_clients' in order for a kickstart template to be generated and installed.

 Role Variables
 --------------